Skyzeala/Soulgun/README.md

 A cross-platform "bullet hell" game where your gun can possess your enemies.
 The player will dodge bullets from neverending barrage of robotic and humanoid enemies.
 If the players projectile kills a humanoid, the player will change to the humanoids location and inherit its shooting style.
 _ChangeitlaterJACK 2021_

+A demo and short overview of the program can be found in "Soulgun Project Video.mp4"

 ## Contributors
 * **J**ared Collums
 * **A**leksandr Kaletin